 Many people have the mistaken notion that college students are generally well off, and have no difficulty supporting themselves during their collegiate endeavors.
 However, a recent survey discovered that 48% of area college students reported a daily struggle with food insecurity, meaning they had inadequate access to healthy food.
 A great many college students actually come from poor backgrounds, and that makes their academic experience an exercise in surviving.

 Some of the students are even employed while attending school, and still lack the means to support themselves and provide even basic nutrition every day for themselves.
-The goal of this program is to enhance or establish food pantries on various campuses, and to make sure that all colleges in San Diego County are capable of providing hunger relief programs to students with low incomes.
+The goal of this Volunteer in San Diego and their program is to enhance or establish food pantries on various campuses, and to make sure that all colleges in San Diego County are capable of providing hunger relief programs to students with low incomes.
 Volunteering to help with this program would help ensure that young people are able to continue pursuing their dream of obtaining a college degree, without having to struggle every day to get the basic nutrition they need.